fengjixuchui/Kernal-cheat-Injector/README.md

 - emulate anticheats ( eac + be ) - must be windows version 1909 - 20h2 )
 - dump anti-cheat drivers
 - dump game offsets + signatures ( Engines supported Ue4, Ue5 , Unity )

+## how to find my games window class ?
+- if you have visual studio downloaded make sure you have c++ installed
+- open any blank project in visual studio
+- head over to tools tab and look for spy++
+- once spy++ is open use the find window tool in the app
+- simply drag the spytool over your game window ( it has to be in windowed mode to find the window class )

+## find window class method 2
+- head over to https://www.nirsoft.net/utils/winlister.html and download winlister x64 or x32
+- open it up look for your process for my example i will use notepad
+- right click on the process that you are wanting to inject into